dojo/docs/dijit/_editor/plugins/ViewSource.rst

 This plugin is particularly powerful when it is combined with the following plugins:

-* `dijit._editor.plugins.FullScreen <dijit/_editor/plugins/FullScreen>`_ - Edit the document in the full 'viewport' of the window running dojo.
+* :ref:`dijit._editor.plugins.FullScreen <dijit/_editor/plugins/FullScreen>` - Edit the document in the full 'viewport' of the window running dojo.
-* `dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`_ - Format the content in the editor so that it is easily human readable and modifiable.
+* :ref:`dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>` - Format the content in the editor so that it is easily human readable and modifiable.

 ===================